Computer graphics, ray tracing, computer animation, rendering techniques

 We are concerned with producing high-quality images of parametric and implicit surfaces, in particular those with non-manifold features.
 We present a point-based technique for rendering implicit surfaces that uses octree spatial subdivision with a natura

-Harbinson, D., Balsys, R.J. & Suffern, K.G.
-2008, 'Real-time antialiasing of Edges and Contours of Point Rendered Implicit Surfaces', Fifth International Conference on Computer Graphics, Imaging and Visualization, International Conference Computer Graphics, Imaging and Visualization, IEEE Computer Society, Penang, pp. 38-46.View/Download from: UTS OPUS or Publisher's site
+Harbinson, D, Balsys, RJ & Suffern, KG 2008, 'Real-time antialiasing of Edges and Contours of Point Rendered Implicit Surfaces', Fifth International Conference on Computer Graphics, Imaging and Visualization, International Conference Computer Graphics, Imaging and Visualization, IEEE Computer Society, Penang, pp. 38-46.View/Download from: Publisher's site

-Balsys, RJ & Suffern, KG 2007, 'Point Based Rendering of Implicit 4-Dimensional Surfaces', International Conferences on Computer Graphics, Imaging and Vision, International Conference Computer Graphics, Imaging and Visualization, IEEE, Bangkok, Thailand, pp. 31-40.View/Download from: UTS OPUS or Publisher's site
+Balsys, RJ & Suffern, KG 2007, 'Point Based Rendering of Implicit 4-Dimensional Surfaces', International Conferences on Computer Graphics, Imaging and Vision, International Conference Computer Graphics, Imaging and Visualization, IEEE, Bangkok, Thailand, pp. 31-40.View/Download from: Publisher's site

 We present a point based rendering algorithm that uses hyper-cubes to perform spatial subdivision in a 4D volume.
 A 4D function interval exclusion test is used to speed up the rendering of 4D Implicit surfaces in this hyper-volume.
 A 4D orthonormal basis function is used to define a 4D camera, which projects isometric or perspective views onto a plane in 4D for viewing.
 The technique requires evaluations of 4D implicit surface functions and gradients to render shaded images.
 The technique also allows for hidden surface elimination using a z-buffer modified for use in a 4D space.
 We give examples of its use in rendering some 4D surfaces and discuss problems with the technique.
 The algorithm can be generalised to higher dimensions.

-Balsys, RJ & Suffern, KG 2005, 'Adaptive polygonisation of non-manifold implicit surfaces', Computer Graphics, Imaging And Vision: New Trends, International Conference Computer Graphics, Imaging and Visualization, IEEE, Beijing, China, pp. 257-263.View/Download from: UTS OPUS or Publisher's site
+Balsys, RJ & Suffern, KG 2005, 'Adaptive polygonisation of non-manifold implicit surfaces', Computer Graphics, Imaging And Vision: New Trends, International Conference Computer Graphics, Imaging and Visualization, IEEE, Beijing, China, pp. 257-263.View/Download from: Publisher's site

 We discuss the polygonisation and rendering of non-manifold implicit surfaces using adaptive octree subdivision and interval arithmetic for surface exclusion in octree nodes.
 We present a new algorithm that polygonises some surfaces that self intersect, or have other non-manifold features such as separate sections that meet at points.
 Gradient information is used to resolve ambiguous polygonisations in plotting nodes.
 A line-stitching algorithm is discussed that allows for multiple polygons to be in a plotting node.
 We illustrate the algorithm with a number of surfaces that demonstrate its capabilities and limitations.

-Balsys, RJ & Suffern, KG 2004, 'Point based rendering of non-manifold surfaces with contours', Graphite 2004, International Conference on Computer Graphics and Interactive Techniques in Australasia and Southeast Asia, ACM SiGGRAPH, Singapore, pp. 7-14.View/Download from: UTS OPUS or Publisher's site
+Balsys, RJ & Suffern, KG 2004, 'Point based rendering of non-manifold surfaces with contours', Graphite 2004, International Conference on Computer Graphics and Interactive Techniques in Australasia and Southeast Asia, ACM SiGGRAPH, Singapore, pp. 7-14.View/Download from: Publisher's site

 We present point based rendering techniques that render various types of contours as constant width slabs on surfaces.
 The techniques requires evaluations of the surface functions and gradients to render shaded images.
 We use slabs parallel to the principle planes, slabs located along a principal axis and rotated by arbitrary steps, slabs consisting of concentric spheres and slabs of constant Gaussian and mean curvatures.
 We also use the technique to render curvature maps of surfaces.
 We illustrate the techniques with a number of parametric and implicit surfaces, and discuss their advantages and disadvantages compared to other rendering techniques.